 Advancing theory and treatment approaches for males in substance misuse treatment who perpetrate intimate partner violence.

-Professor Gail Gilchrist leads this National Institute of Health Research funded Programme Grant for Applied Research (RP-PG-1214-20009) which ended in June 2022.
+Professor Gail Gilchrist lead this National Institute of Health Research funded Programme Grant for Applied Research (RP-PG-1214-20009) which ended in June 2022.

 Professor Gilchrist said: “Substance use is a known risk factor for intimate partner violence (IPV), yet most perpetrator interventions do not address substance use.
 This research brings key stakeholders together from both the domestic violence and substance use sectors to develop an evidence based intervention to address both substance use and IPV.
 We believe that providing integrated interventions that address both IPV and substance use in substance use treatment settings will ensure more perpetrators are reached and better outcomes are achieved for perpetrators, survivors and their children, which should in turn reduce costs for the NHS, social and criminal justice services."